Messaging events and service responses are redirected to a store interface implementation inside your app that you register on SDK initialisation.

 - (void)endTransaction;

-The upsert and update methods can provide more informations than are required by get methods (this additional data can be safely ignored).
+The upsert and update methods can provide more information than is required by GET methods.
+This additional data can be safely ignored.

-For a full implementation example using Apple's CoreData framework, go to this link
+We provide a full implementation example using Apple's CoreData framework.